floriankarsten/space-grotesk/README.md

 Space Grotesk is a modified version of Space Mono (fixed-width typeface family designed by Colophon Foundry for Google Fonts).
 Space Grotesk is available in 5 weights and ~~corresponding italics~~ (later this year).

+Do you want to support this project?
+[Donate](https://paypal.me/kvetoslavbartos) via PayPal.

 ## Download Font Files (OTF, WOFF, WOFF2)

 * **[Latest Release](../../releases/latest)**